What To Do If You Are the Executor of a Will

 1. Order Multiple Copies of the Death Certificate

-One of the first things you do as an executor is procuring copies of the death certificate — many more copies than you think necessary.
+One of your first jobs as executor is gathering copies of the death certificate — more copies than you probably would think are necessary, in most cases.
 In general, you’ll need certified copies for transfer of ownership of major assets such as vehicles or bank accounts, for life insurance or annuities benefits, and to file federal and state tax returns on behalf of the decedent.
 To avoid spending more money than you need, always ask each agency or company if a photocopy of the certified death certificate will suffice.

 You can get death certificates from the county or state medical examiner and other record-keeping offices, and the price will vary from state to state.
-For example, a certified copy of a death certificate in California costs $21, and a certified copy in the state of Florida costs $5 for the first certificate — and $4 for each subsequent copy.
+For example, a certified copy of a death certificate in California costs $21.
+In Florida, a certified death certificate costs $10 for the first copy and $5 for each subsequent copy.

 2. Figure Out If a Probate Is Needed

-Many states will allow a certain amount of the decedent’s assets to go through a simplified probate process or skip probate altogether.
-And, in the event that your parent set up a living trust, you won’t have to go through probate because the person named as the trust’s successor will have free reign to distribute the assets according to the will without going through the court system.
+Many states will allow a certain amount of the decedent’s assets to go through a simplified probate process or to skip probate altogether.
+In the case of parents who set up a living trust, you won’t have to go through probate because the person named as the trust’s successor will be free to distribute the assets according to the will without going through the court system.

-When the estate must undergo probate, the executor of the estate must file papers with the local probate court, prove the will is valid and present the court with a list of assets and debts and how they will each be distributed.
-Additionally, the executor must secure and manage all estate assets of the decedent during the period it takes to probate a will, which could be as little as a few months or extend as long as one year.
+When probate is required, the executor of the estate must file papers with the local probate court, prove the will is valid and present the court with a list of assets and debts and a description of how they will be distributed.
+Additionally, the executor must secure and manage all estate assets of the decedent during the period it takes to probate a will, which could be as little as a few months or as long as a year.

 3. Consider an Attorney

 You don’t have to do it alone.
 A lawyer can help you navigate all the legalese of probate, if necessary.
-But when the estate is small, doesn’t require probate and doesn’t involve complications such as lack of money to pay debts or disgruntled family members — you might not need a lawyer’s assistance.
-Make sure to give an attorney consideration and get every possible advantage.
+But when the estate is small, doesn’t require probate and doesn’t involve complications such as debts or disgruntled family members, you might not need a lawyer’s assistance.
+Expect to pay at least $150 an hour for a probate lawyer, according to AllLaw, although probate work can easily cost $200 an hour or more.

 4. Gather Important Documents